 How to Use a Release of Claims in the Workplace

-Employees under the age of 40 sign a different document than the document that is requested from employees over age 40.
+The release of claims is an integral component of an employment termination meeting.
 For former employees over the age of 40, the release of claims includes an age discrimination clause in which the employee agrees not to charge the employer with age discrimination.

 Legal Considerations for a Release of Claims

-Legal Challenges to the Release of Claims
+EEOC Challenges to the Release of Claims

 The release of claims has traditionally been used as a way to limit litigation, resolve possible disputes between an employer and an employee, and to finalize the ending of the employment relationship.